 - Network management

-Given the crucial role each of these IT functions play in the enterprise, particularly in the digital age, it is apparent IT vendors remain quite valuable as IT resources for enterprises.
+Given the crucial role each of these IT functions play in the enterprise, particularly in the digital age when mobile apps are needed, it is apparent IT vendors remain quite valuable as IT resources for enterprises.

 However, the specifics of the third party providers enterprises partner with appears to be a shifting landscape.
 Enterprise firms increasingly partner with domestic, rather than offshore, providers for IT services projects.
 78% plan to partner more with domestic IT providers in 2017.